xpdota/triggevent-site/pages/Telesto-Support.md

 layout: default
 title: "Telesto Support"
 permalink: /pages/Telesto-Support/
-description: Triggevent is an FFXIV addon that provides an easy way to make use of the Telesto FFXIV plugin, including Automarkers.
+description: Triggevent is an FFXIV addon that enables an easy way to make use of the Telesto FFXIV plugin, including Automarkers.
 ---

 # Telesto Support

-[Telesto](https://github.com/paissaheavyindustries/Telesto) is a Dalamud plugin that allows certain commands to be sent directly to the game, with the obvious and most common use case being the ability to use automarkers without setting up macros.
+[Telesto](https://github.com/paissaheavyindustries/Telesto) is a Dalamud plugin that enables Triggevent to send commands directly to the game, with the obvious and most common use case being the ability to use automarkers without setting up macros.
 It also supports pulling the party list from the game directly, which is great because ACT (and by extension, both Triggernometry and OverlayPlugin) doesn't tell us the *order* of the party list.
-In addition, Triggernometry also used to have some party list bugs on top of that.
+In addition, ACT and Triggernometry sometimes have bugs with the party list, so having an alternative is a good thing.

 This has been the source of many automark issues - someone has their Triggernometry party list set up differently than their in-game sorting, and the mismatch causes the wrong people to be marked.
 In theory, Telesto fixes this for Triggernometry.